chsh2/nijiGPen/README.md

 ## Credits

+The functions of this add-on are implemented with the following packages:

 - [Pyclipper](https://github.com/fonttools/pyclipper) wrapper by [Maxime Chalton](https://sites.google.com/site/maxelsbackyard/home/pyclipper) and the [Clipper](http://www.angusj.com/delphi/clipper.php) library by [Angus Johnson](http://www.angusj.com/delphi/clipper.php)
 - [Triangle](https://github.com/drufat/triangle) by Dzhelil Rufat and [Jonathan Richard Shewchuk](http://www.cs.berkeley.edu/~jrs)
 - [Scikit-image](https://scikit-image.org/)

+Besides, although not using the codes directly or implementing the same algorithm, the functions of this add-on are largely inspired by the following works:

+ - Lee, In-Kwon.
+"Curve reconstruction from unorganized points."
+Computer aided geometric design 17, no. 2 (2000): 161-177.
+ - Liu, Chenxi, Enrique Rosales, and Alla Sheffer.
+"Strokeaggregator: Consolidating raw sketches into artist-intended curve drawings."
+ACM Transactions on Graphics (TOG) 37, no. 4 (2018): 1-15.
+ - Dvorožňák, Marek, Daniel Sýkora, Cassidy Curtis, Brian Curless, Olga Sorkine-Hornung, and David Salesin.
+"Monster mash: a single-view approach to casual 3D modeling and animation."
+ACM Transactions on Graphics (TOG) 39, no. 6 (2020): 1-12.
+ - Johnston, Scott F. "Lumo: illumination for cel animation."
+In Proceedings of the 2nd international symposium on Non-photorealistic animation and rendering, pp. 45-ff.
+2002.